 The board decided earlier this year that it must take back the campus at 275 Elliot Drive in Menlo Park, the former site of the district's O'Connor School, to address rapidly increasing enrollment in its three elementary schools.
 In October, the district notified the German-American International School (GAIS), which has leased the campus since 1991, that it might have to terminate the lease before June 2016, when it was set to expire.

-Last night, board members indicated that, because of the construction schedule all of them agreed would be best a three-year period that would prepare the campus to open for the 2016-17 school year GAIS might be able to stay put until spring 2015, when construction on new facilities would begin.
+At the May 13 meeting, board members indicated that, because of the construction schedule all of them agreed would be best — a three-year period that would prepare the campus to open for the 2016-17 school year — GAIS might be able to stay put until spring 2015, when construction on new facilities would begin.

 The board directed Superintendent Maurice Ghysels to meet with GAIS officials to discuss a lease extension.
 With construction projected to begin in May 2015, the district is likely to extend the lease only until April or May of that year if an agreement can be worked out .

 There appeared to be consensus that the campus should house a neighborhood school, with "choice" programs included.
-The option of making the campus a school of choice such as language immersion or science and technology programs exclusively appears to be off the table.
+The option of making the campus a school of choice — such as for language immersion or science and technology programs exclusively — appears to be off the table.

 They also reached consensus that the options to house only K-1 grade levels were not acceptable, leaving open the options for a K-5 or 3-5 campus that would enroll about 360 students.

 But perhaps the toughest decisions will involve the scale of the building project, and by extension, the size of the bond measue the district will ask voters to approve, probably in November of this year.
 Ahmad Sheikholeslami, the district's facilities director, presented a list of options, along with costs, estimating the price tag of a K-5 or 3-5 campus with only permanent facilities ranging from $13 million to $21.75 million.
 Those figures are in today's dollars, Mr. Sheikholeslami emphasized.